-Dessert Dash: A "Dessert Dash" is an in-person event fun way to help increase your fundraiser income.
+A "Dessert Dash" is a fun in-person event to help increase your fundraiser income.
 You will need a table full of desserts (one for each table of guests).
-The desserts are displayed for your guests to choose from; and, at the guest tables, each guest writes down the amount they want to contribute to the collective table bid.
-The table with the greatest bid wins first choice.
-The next highest table bid would chose second and so on.
+The desserts are displayed for your guests to choose from, and, at the guest tables, each guest writes down the amount they want to contribute to the communal table bid.
+The table with the highest bid wins the first choice.
+The next highest table bid would choose second, and so on.

 In-Person Dessert Dash

 With most In-Person Dessert Dash activities the bidders will be making "donations" towards winning the prize of being first to the dessert table to choose their favorite of the selection being offered.
 Following this approach the easiest way to manage this in Auctria would be to create a specific Donation type item for each table that is only used for the Dessert Dash activity.

 You can use something simply for the item number like 'DDT1' for the item number and "Dessert Dash Table One" for its title (you could even use that "title" as an item number although keeping the numbers shorter allows for easier bidding such as for those using mobile devices).
 Adding a Tag to the items, for example,

 Dessert_Dash to make them easier to find and report on may also be useful.

 Another thing to consider, if you are allowing for your participants to make donations online, is to set an Override Online Bidding Ends At time for these Donation items.
 This will add some extra incentive to get donations in sooner rather than later and help to generate more buzz around the activity... adding an Override Online Bidding Starts At time might also generate some quick bid with the building anticipation of the activity starting.
 NOTE: This is the exception to the rule of not setting Donation type item online bidding times.

 - Create Donation items for each table of guests.